syncfusion-content/maui-toolkit-docs/maui-toolkit/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-Next, create a view model class and initialize a list of `Person` objects as follows.
+Next, create a `ViewModel` class and initialize a list of `Person` objects:

 {% tabs %}